Here is a step-by-step guide on how to make a budget!

 Hello, my dear readers!
 The budget talk is all the rage nowadays.
-Many of us know the importance of having a budget.
+Many of us know the importance of having a budget, which is a key component of a financial plan.
 Perhaps you want to create a budget to improve your spending behaviours, or maybe you want to save more money to pay down your credit card debt.

 However, not all of us know how exactly we can build a budget from scratch.
 Don’t stress!
 I have a step-by-step guide on how to make a budget.
 I use these steps myself on my own budgeting journey, so I hope that they can help you as well.
 Let’s begin!